 - 7.5.
 The Client Audit Manager is responsible for ensuring that the outcome of all final Internal Audit reports is reported to all members of the Audit and Governance Committee, and Executive Members for Financial Sustainability, in a format agreed with these relevant parties. - 7.6.
 Senior Management, defined as the Head of Paid Service, Chief Officers, and their direct reports, are responsible for helping shape the programme of assurance work.
-This is achieved through analysis and review of key risks to achieving the Council's objectives and priorities. - 7.7.
-The SIAS Board is the governance group charged with monitoring and reviewing the overall operation of SIAS, with SIAS reporting key information to the Audit and Governance Committee within progress and annual reports, including: - resourcing and financial performance - operational effectiveness through the monitoring performance indicators - the overall strategic direction of the shared service.

-8. Independence and Objectivity
+This is achieved through analysis and review of key risks to achieving the Council's objectives and priorities.
+Senior Management should also support recognition of the internal audit function throughout the organisation, and in providing full, free, and unrestricted access to all a client's records, physical property, and personnel as necessary to fulfil the internal audit mandate. - 7.7.
+The SIAS Board is the governance group charged with monitoring and reviewing the overall operation of SIAS, with SIAS reporting key information to the Audit and Governance Committee within progress and annual reports, including: - resourcing and financial performance - operational effectiveness through the monitoring performance indicators - any restrictions on internal audit scope, access, authority, or resources limiting the ability to carry out its responsibilities effectively. - the overall strategic direction of the shared service. - 8.
+Independence and Objectivity - 8.1.

-- 8.1.
 No element in the organisation should interfere with audit selection, scope, procedures, frequency, timing, or report content.
 This is necessary to ensure that internal audit maintains the necessary level of independence and objectivity. - 8.2.
 As well as being impartial and unbiased, internal auditors will have no direct operational responsibility or authority over any activity audited.
 They will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that might impair their judgment. - 8.3.
 When asked to undertake any additional roles/responsibilities outside internal auditing, the Client Audit Manager will highlight to the Audit and Governance Committee any potential or perceived impairment to independence and objectivity having regard to the principles contained within the PSIAS Code of Ethics as well as any relevant requirements set out in other professional bodies to which the Client Audit Manager may belong.
 The Audit and Governance Committee will approve and periodically review any safeguards put in place to limit any impairments to independence and objectivity. - 8.4.
-Where SIAS has been required to provide assurance to other partnership organisations, or arm's length bodies such as trading companies, the Client Audit Manager and Head of SIAS will ensure that the risks of doing so are managed effectively, having regard to the Head of SIAS's primary responsibility to the management of the partners for which they are engaged to provide internal audit services.
+Where SIAS has been required to provide assurance to other partnership organisations, or arm's length bodies such as trading companies, the Client Audit Manager and Head of SIAS will ensure that the risks of doing so are managed effectively, having regard to the Head of SIAS's primary responsibility to the management of the partners for which they are engaged to provide internal audit services. - 8.5.

-8.5.
 The Client Audit Manager will confirm to the Audit and Governance Committee, at least annually, the organisational independence of SIAS.